Complaining the the Court about a bailiff (enforcement agent).

-Could I be liable to pay costs to the bailiff if my Form 4 Complaint is rejected?
+Could I be liable to pay costs to the bailiff if my Complaint is rejected?

-If you have any queries about a Form 4 Complaint or wish to discuss whether a Form 4 Complaint is appropriate, please do not hesitate to contact us either by phone or alternatively; by submitting a question.
+If you are considering making a complaint to the court about a bailiff (enforcement agent) Complaint or wish to discuss whether a an Enforcement Agent Complaint is appropriate, please do not hesitate to contact us either by phone or alternatively; by submitting a question.